realyze/pr-train/README.md

 # pr-train 🚃

-`git pr-train` helps you manage PR chains when you need to split your long PR into a sequence of smaller ones.
+`git pr-train` helps you manage your PR chain when you need split your long PR into smaller ones.

-### More details
+## More details

 If you have a chain of PRs, `git pr-train`: